Eddict/LibreELEC.tv/README.md

 ![EddictwareELEC logo](https://eddict.nl/images/EddictwareELEC/EddictwareELEC_64_transparent.png) **EddictwareELEC** is [Eddict's](https://github.com/Eddict) version of LibreELEC with Entware pre-installed on the LibreELEC image.

 *This is still work in progress, started May 2025.
-So far it will only create the needed /opt folder and adds the 99-opkg.conf file to the /etc/system/profile.d folder to make sure Entware will be started, updated and upgraded at boot.*
+So far it will only create the needed /opt folder and adds the 99-opkg.conf file to the /etc/system/profile.d folder to make sure Entware will be started, updated and upgraded at boot.
+This has only been tested by [building in a Docker container](https://wiki.libreelec.tv/development/build-docker) as recommended by LibreELEC.
+I have run it locally as well as using GitHub Actions.*

 ---
 ### Entware